 Integrate Existing Tools: Link the map to existing efforts like Feeding America and Eat Local First to maximize impact and broaden its reach, encouraging adoption by food donors and recovery organizations.

-Provide Support and Resources: Develop technical assistance, standard operating procedures, and outreach materials to support users and ensure consistent participation across partners.
+Provide Support and Resources: Develop technical assistance, house standard operating procedures, and outreach materials to support users and ensure consistent participation across partners.

 Ensure Long-Term Success: Implement a sustainable funding and maintenance plan for ongoing updates, tracking features to monitor trends, and ensure the map’s continued effectiveness.